Last update: 12/7/2021

 Fear is your body’s alarm system – it’s a necessary thing to have.
 It floods your body with adrenaline (epinephrine), cortisol and nor-adrenaline readying you to fight or flee.
 But you can’t run away from coronavirus, nor punch it on the nose!
 If this call-to-action system is constantly triggered in the way it is being now, it soon leads to overwhelm and depletes your immune system at the very time your immune system needs to be functioning optimally.
 In one of the videos below, EFT Tapping, you’ll see how to use a technique that’s been proven to give a welcome boost to your immune system!

-But you have to take action to reduce your fear and boost your immune system – just reading this is not enough.
+But you have to take action to reduce your fear and re-balance your immune system – just reading this is not enough.

 Take the precautions you can, and calm your mind-body.
 My top tips include:

-- Follow the precautions and guidelines the scientists are recommending.
+- Follow the precautions and guidelines the scientists recommend.

 - Listen to the news/read newspapers sparingly.
 You will get to hear all you need to know.

 - Every time the media talks about how many have died, hear instead the survival rates.
 Millions of people have survived COVID19 already.
 Some may even have had it without realising it, their immune systems are working so well.
-Others may feel like they have the flu and recover fully on their own.
+Others may feel like they have an illness comparable in incapacity to the flu and recover fully on their own.
+According to the UK government’s own statistics, over 99% who test positive recover, including more than 95% of people with underlying serious health conditions.
+Improvements in treatment are being made all the time.
+The news may be full of people may be being hospitalised right now, but less are dying and more are recovering.

 - Keep in contact with your friends, family and colleagues.
 They can support you, and vice versa, from a distance.
 You need social contact for your mental and emotional wellbeing.
-So practise physical distancing, not social distancing while you have to.
+So practise physical distancing, not social distancing while you must.

 - Keep active – clean, exercise, garden, decorate…